lukePeavey/quotable/README.md

 {
   // The number of authors return by this request.
   count: number,
-  // The total number or authors matching this request.
+  // The total number of authors matching this request.
-  totalCount: number
+  totalCount: number,
   // The index of the last item returned.
 When paginating through results,
   // this value would be used as the `skip` parameter when requesting the next
   // "page" of results.
-  lastItemIndex: number
+  lastItemIndex: number,
   // The array of authors
   results: {_id: string, name: string, quoteCount: string}[] }